basho/basho_docs/source/languages/en/riak/dev/using/mapreduce.md

 ## Examples

-In this example, we will create four objects with the text "caremad" repeated a varying number of times and store those objects in the bucket `training` (which does not bear a [[bucket type|Using Bucket Types]]).
+In this example, we'll create four objects with the text "caremad" repeated a varying number of times and store those objects in the bucket `training` (which does not bear a [[bucket type|Using Bucket Types]]).
 An Erlang MapReduce function will be used to count the occurrences of